- Ocean Ramsey is a marine conservationist who calls Oahu, Hawaii home.

-One of the most famous great white sharks in the world is called Deep Blue.
-This mammoth of an animal was spotted swimming near the shores of Mexico about 25 years ago.
-Now, Deep Blue is 50 years old, and just might be living near Hawaii.
+Thought to be Deep Blue, one of the most famous great white sharks in the world, this mammoth of an animal was spotted swimming near the shores of Mexico about 25 years ago.
+Today, Deep Blue is about 50 years old, and just might be living near Hawaii.

 The Truth About Sharks